LearnWeb3DAO/ICO/README.md

 - You can have completed the [NFT-Collection tutorial](https://github.com/LearnWeb3DAO/NFT-Collection)

+## Theory

+- What is an ERC20?
+  - ERC-20 is a technical standard; it is used for all smart contracts on the Ethereum blockchain for token implementation and provides a list of rules that all Ethereum-based tokens must follow.
+  - Please look at all the ERC20 [functions](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20) before moving ahead

 ## Build

 ### Smart Contract

-First before we start building you would need to understand what an ERC20 is and why is it used for creating tokens.
-You can find the entire explanation for ERC20 [here](hhttps://eips.ethereum.org/EIPS/eip-20).
-Make sure you read the provided link before you proceed to next steps.
 To build the smart contract we would be using [Hardhat](https://hardhat.org/).Hardhat is an Ethereum development environment and framework designed for full stack development in Solidity.
 In simple words you can write your smart contract, deploy them, run tests, and debug your code.

 - To setup a Hardhat project, Open up a terminal and execute these commands